HM Capital Partners: Hicks, Muse, Tate & Furst (HMTF)

 Hicks raised $250 million in 1989 and teamed with former Prudential Securities banker John Muse to form Hicks Muse.
 Early investments included Life Partners Group (life insurance, 1990; sold 1996).
 In 1991 Morgan Stanley's Charles Tate and First Boston's Jack Furst became partners.

 As part of its buy-and-build strategy, Hicks Muse bought DuPont's connector systems unit in 1993, renamed it Berg Electronics, added six more companies to it, and doubled its earnings before selling it in 1998.
 Not every acquisition was successful for Hicks Muse.
 Less-than-successful purchases included bankrupt brewer G. Heileman Brewing Company of La Crosse, Wisconsin, bought in 1994 and sold two years later for an almost $100 million loss.

 The buyout firm's Chancellor Media radio company went public in 1996.
 That year Hicks Muse gained entry into Latin America with its purchases of cash-starved Mexican companies, including Seguros Commercial America, one of the country's largest insurers.
-That year also brought International Home Foods (Jiffy Pop, Chef Boyardee) into the Hicks Muse fold.
+That year it also brought International Home Foods (Jiffy Pop, Chef Boyardee) into the Hicks Muse fold.

 In 1997 Chancellor and Evergreen Media merged to form Chancellor Media (renamed AMFM in 1999).
 The next year Hicks Muse continued buying US and Latin American media companies, as well as a few oddities (a UK software maker, a Danish seed company, and US direct-seller Home Interiors and Gifts).
 Hicks Muse and Kohlberg Kravis Roberts merged their cinema operations to form the US's largest theater chain, Regal Cinemas.
-Regal would file for bankruptcy protection in 2001.
+Regal filed for bankruptcy protection in 2001.
 The company that year also moved into the depressed energy field (Triton Energy) and formed a $1.5 billion European fund.
+They also invested $400 million into Teligent, Inc., a fixed wireless telecommunications carrier.
+Teligent filed for bankruptcy in 2001 and is now defunct.